 Even if your formula is working, you can always talk to your provider if your goals shift!
 Maybe your acne is clearing up and you want to tackle additional skin goals like fine lines or dark spots.
 Whatever change you’d like to make, this guide will talk you through how to do it.

-No two journeys are alike.
+No two journeys are alike, especially in the first few weeks.
 Some Curology members meet their match in the first week, while others may need to navigate some bumps in the road before they see results — and that’s totally normal.
 Some members may adore their results, and decide 6 months into their journey that they want to adjust their ingredients as new skin goals come up.
-At any point in your journey, your provider is here to help you perfect your formula — but before you make a change, it’s important you give your current formula a chance.
+At any point in your journey, your provider is here to help you perfect your formula .
+Before you make a change, it’s important you give your current formula a chance.